kongjun18/kongjun18.github.io/content/posts/impress-an-importance-informed-multi-tier-prefix-kv-storage-system-for-large-language-model-inference/index.md

 ---

-## TODO
-- [ ] 澄清 importance
-- [ ] 澄清为什么 impotrance 变化但可以存储在 disk
-- [ ] 澄清 这是 transit storage
 ## Motivation
-Existing works showe that not all KVs are created equal: few important KVs contributes most to the Transformer inference results.
-H2O demonstrates that only feeding vital tokens to LLM can achieve almost the same model accuracy and lower latency.
+Existing works show that not all KVs are created equal: few important KVs that have higher attention scores contribute most to the Transformer inference results.
+[H2O Heavy-Hitter Oracle for Efficient Generative Inference of Large Language Models](https://kongjun18.github.io/posts/h2o-heavy-hitter-oracle-for-efficient-generative-inference-of-large-language-models) demonstrates that only feeding vital tokens to LLM can achieve almost the same model accuracy.

-Now that the disk access is expensive and can not be hidden easily, we can only load important tokens to reduce IO overhead by decreasing the amount of dataset.
-This paper leverage this insight and  proposes a importance-informed multi-tier KV cache storage system.
+Now that the disk access is expensive and can not be hidden easily, we can only load important tokens to reduce IO overhead by decreasing the amount of data to be transferred This paper leverage this insight and  proposes a importance-informed multi-tier KV cache storage system.
 There are three major issues need to be solved :
 - Original importance identification algorithm is cumbersome and IO-inefficient, which is ill-suitable for storage system on SSD.
 How to propose an IO-efficient identification algorithm?
 - How to transform from importance-agnostic storage to importance-aware storage?
 	- How to organize KV caches on SSD?